 I spent one of my days in New England working my way from West Greenwich, RI to Pittsfield, MA.
 Along the way, I stopped at three different state parks (plus I had visited a state forest the day before).
 If you have the time, this can be a great way to spend a day in Connecticut.

-I visited Pachaug State Forest, Gillette Castle State Park, Kent Falls State Park, and Campbell Falls State Park on my visit and covered all four in a post about Connecticut State Parks.
+I visited Pachaug State Forest, Gillette Castle State Park, Kent Falls State Park, and Campbell Falls State Park on my visit to Connecticut and covered all four in a post about Connecticut State Parks.

 Pittsfield, Massachusetts and the Berkshires